dentarg/auth0-blog/_posts/2018-02-22-using-python-flask-and-angular-to-build-modern-web-apps-part-2.markdown

 ## Managing Identity with Auth0

-Instead of investing time to develop rudimentary authetication mechanisms to manage the identity of your users, you are going to use Auth0.
+Instead of investing time to develop rudimentary authentication mechanisms to manage the identity of your users, you are going to use Auth0.
 For startup projects like this one, [the free tier provided by Auth0](https://auth0.com/pricing) is more than enough.
 Besides being free, by choosing Auth0, you will get a modern, easy to use, and reliable service capable of integrating with tons of different social identity providers (e.g. Facebook, Google, Twitter, etc).
 Also, if you ever need to integrate with enterprise identity providers using protocols like [OpenID Connect](https://auth0.com/docs/protocols/oidc), [SAML](https://auth0.com/docs/protocols/saml), and [WS-Federation](https://auth0.com/docs/protocols/ws-fed), don't worry, Auth0 got you covered.

 That is, Auth0 can help you focus on what matters the most to you, the special features of your product.
 In addition, Auth0 can improve your product's security with state-of-the-art features like [passwordless](https://auth0.com/passwordless), [breached password surveillance](https://auth0.com/breached-passwords), and [multifactor authentication](https://auth0.com/multifactor-authentication).